howec/wordwright/README.md

 >   * How Natural Language Generators (NLG) models work

 ## What's next for WordWright
 > Our team will continue working on deploying the model, finalize the frontend design, connect the frontend and the backend, and deploy the final story writing web app on Heroku.
-We will also consider adding more writing categories and

 ![words2](pictures/read&write.gif)